lethinhrider/Auto-download-firmware-i915/README.md

-# Auto download firmware for module i915
+# Auto download firmware for module i915 on Debian distro
 This is the script auto download missing firmware for module i915 on Debian or other Debian-based distro(Ubuntu, Linux Mint, Zorin OS,etc).
 It will remove warnings like this [**case**](https://unix.stackexchange.com/questions/556946/possible-missing-firmware-lib-firmware-i915-for-module-i915)